the-butterfly-effect/tbe/levels/QUALITY-ASSURANCE.md

     * For levels supposed to be difficult: No easy shortcuts should be possible.
 Must be decided on a case-on-case basis
     * Correct spelling and grammar
-    * Hints are supplied so correct operation of the level can be validated by the regression framework
+    * (Add your own requirements here if you have more ideas) Soon to become a requirement (thus optional for now):
-    * (Add your own requirements here if you have more ideas)
+    * Hints should be supplied so correct operation of the level can be validated by the regression framework
 * `attic`: Old retired levels.
 These levels have been given up on: mechanics don't work, the level isn't fun or we have no ideas on how to make it good.
 * `test`: Levels for testing the engine and other things

 Levels in `finished` should generally go into levels.xml.
 Levels in `needs-polish` may go into levels.xml, this needs to be decided on a case-by-case basis.
 Levels from other directories should not be included.